TECHNICAL INFORMATION

 The means for attachment of a float to an aeroplane and a ‘stepped’ float.
 On 11 December 1911, through agents Arthur Edwards & Co. of London, Wakefield submitted Patents No. 27,770 and No. 27,771 to the Patent Office which were granted respectively on 12 September 1912 and 18 March 1913.
 The objects of the inventions were to ‘prevent jar when rising from and alighting upon the water, and to provide an attachment of such a character that when the hydroplane is upon the water the aeroplane is suspended therefrom’; and to ‘provide an aeroplane with means for enabling it to alight, float and travel along the surface of water and to rise again therefrom’.
 The method of attachment included looped rubber rings, to act as shock absorbers.

 Wakefield’s application for a patent for a stepped float i.e. 27,771 was opposed by the British & Colonial Aeroplane Co Ltd (‘Bristol’) on the ground that the nature of the invention was not sufficiently or fairly described and ascertained in the complete Specification.
 The Hearing was before W Temple Franks the Comptroller-General of Patents, Designs and Trade Marks on 7 March 1913, when Wakefield, who had qualified as a Barrister, represented himself.
 Wakefield wrote ‘The Comptroller at the close intimated that he would deliver a written judgment, but he added that it would be in my favour with costs’.
-The Decision was that Wakefield had combined features of construction in a novel way.
+The Decision was that, having carried out ‘considerable experiment’, Wakefield had for the first time combined features of construction in a novel way.

 A float of a seaplane which supported its own weight or the greater part of such weight during flight.
 On 13 November 1913, Wakefield obtained Patent No. 18,051.